 A total of 586 patients were randomized and treated, 296 with Exjade and 290 with deferoxamine.
 The mean age was 17.1 years (range, 2-53 years); 52% were females and 88% were Caucasian.
 The primary efficacy population consisted of 553 patients (Exjade n=276; deferoxamine n=277) who had LIC evaluated at baseline and 12 months or discontinued due to an adverse event.
 The percentage of patients achieving the primary endpoint was 52.9% for Exjade and 66.4% for deferoxamine.
 The relative efficacy of Exjade to deferoxamine cannot be determined from this study.

-Iron Concentration and Serum Ferritin Following EXJADE (5-30 mg per kg per day)
+Serum Ferritin Following EXJADE (5-30 mg per kg per day) in Study 1

 Study 2 was an open-label, noncomparative trial of efficacy and safety of Exjade given for 1 year to patients with chronic anemias and transfusional hemosiderosis.
 Similar to Study 1, patients received 5, 10, 20, or 30 mg per kg per day of Exjade based on baseline LIC.